orbitdb/field-manual/01_Tutorial/01_Basics.md

 ### Creating the isomorphic bookends

 Since OrbitDB works in the browser and Node.js, you're going to want to make the library as _isomorphic_ as possible.
-This means we want the same code to run in the browser as runs in REPL or local environment.
+This means we want the same code to run in the browser as runs in REPL (Read-Eval-Print-Loop) or local environment.
 Luckily, you will have the luxury of using the same language, JavaScript, for both Node.js and browser environments.

-Create a new file called `newpieceplease.js` and put this code in there:
+In the folder, create a new file called `newpieceplease.js` and put this code in there:

 ```js
 class NewPiecePlease {